You could say my passion for travel started the day I was born.

-Nomadic Platypus silently drifted to the side of my consciousness when I began to train as a journalist in 2013 and eventually became a writer on a local rag.
-A year or so passed, and eventually I realised I could no longer legitimately pass myself off as a journo earning pennies writing headlines about firefighters rescuing pigeons from tall buildings, so, as you do, I became a travel agent for four years.
+A writer at heart, I trained as a journalist in 2013 and eventually became a journo on a local rag.
+A year passed, and I realised I could no longer legitimately pass myself off as a journo earning pennies writing headlines about firefighters rescuing pigeons from tall buildings.
+The world had other ideas, and I decided I needed to earn some real money.

-Whether it be about an adventure on my doorstep here in Dubai, or a trip I’m documenting from several years ago, Nomadic Female is a full, splendid display of my intention to see as much of the world as possible and inspire you to do the same.
+Whether it be about an adventure on my doorstep here in Dubai, or a trip I’m documenting from several years ago, The Nomadic Female is a full, splendid display of my intention to see as much of the world as possible and inspire you to do the same.